 Let $\pi:T^*M\to M$ be the projection map.
 The tautological one form $\theta$ on $T^*M$ is defined by

 where $\alpha$ is in the cotangent bundle $T^*M$ and $V$ is a tangent vector on the manifold $T^*M$ at $\alpha$.

 Let $\omega=d\theta$ be the symplectic two form on $T^*M$.
 The Hamiltonian vector field $\vec H$ corresponding to the Hamiltonian $H$ is defined by $\omega(\vec H,\cdot)=-dH(\cdot)$.
-By the nondegeneracy of the symplectic form $\omega$, the Hamiltonian vector field $\vec H$ is uniquely defined.
+By the non-degeneracy of the symplectic form $\omega$, the Hamiltonian vector field $\vec H$ is uniquely defined.
 We denote the flow corresponding to the vector field $\vec H$ by $e^{t\vec H}$.
 If $t\mapsto e^{t\vec H}(\alpha)$ is a trajectory of the above Hamiltonian flow, then its projection $t\mapsto \gamma(t)=\pi(e^{t\vec H}(\alpha))$ is a locally minimizing geodesic.
-That means sufficiently short segment of the curve $\gamma$ is a minimizing geodesic between its endpoints.
+This means that sufficiently short segment of the curve $\gamma$ is a minimizing geodesic between its endpoints.
 The minimizing geodesics obtained this way are called normal geodesics.
 In the special case where the distribution $\Delta$ is the whole tangent bundle $TM$, the distance function (\ref{CCdistance}) is the usual Riemannian distance and all geodesics are normal.
 However, this is not the case for subriemannian manifolds in general (see \cite{Mo} and reference therein for more detail).

-Next we restrict our attension to the three dimensional contact subriemannian manifold.
-Let $\Delta$ be a two generating distribution with two dimensional fibres on a three dimensional manifold $M$. $\Delta$ is a contact distribution if there exists a covvector $\sigma$ such that $\Delta=\{v|\sigma(v)=0\}$ and the restriction of $d\sigma$ to $\Delta$ is nondegenerate.
+Next we restrict our attention to the three dimensional contact subriemannian manifold.
+Let $\Delta$ be a bracket generating distribution with two dimensional fibres on a three dimensional manifold $M$. $\Delta$ is a contact distribution if there exists a covector $\sigma$ such that $\Delta=\{v|\sigma(v)=0\}$ and the restriction of $d\sigma$ to $\Delta$ is non-degenerate.
 If we fix a subriemannian metric $g$, then we can choose $\sigma$ so that the restriction of $d\sigma$ to the distribution $\Delta$ coincides with the volume form with respect to the subriemannian metric $g$.

 Let $\{v_1,v_2\}$ be a local orthonormal frame in the distribution $\Delta$ with respect to the subriemannian metric $g$ and let $v_0$ be the Reeb field defined by the conditions $\sigma(v_0)=1$ and $d\sigma(v_0,\cdot)=0$.
 This defines a frame $\{v_0,v_1,v_2\}$ in the tangent bundle $TM$ and we let $\{\alpha_0=\sigma,\alpha_1,\alpha_2\}$ be the corresponding dual co-frame in the cotangent bundle $T^*M$ (i.e. $\alpha_i(v_j)=\delta_{ij}$).